methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-10-04-suricata-idsips-vmxnet3.md

 ---
   title: Suricata IDS/IPS VMXNET3
   date: 2014-10-04
+excerpt: "As part of a bigger post coming soon I have been using Suricata IDS and my Logstash server has been getting hammered and unable to keep up (running a..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 As part of a bigger post coming soon I have been using [Suricata IDS](http://suricata-ids.org/ "http\://suricata-ids.org/") and my Logstash server has been getting hammered and unable to keep up (running